 - At-risk populations

-Read OneCare’s 2020 Quality Measures and 2019 Quality Measures.
-For more information on Vermont’s progress toward achieving the All-Payer Model Agreement targets, click here for the list of reports on the Green Mountain Care Board website.
+See OneCare’s 2021 Quality Measures, 2020 Quality Measures, and 2019 Quality Measures.
+For more information about Vermont’s progress toward achieving the All-Payer Model Agreement targets, click here for to find reports on the Green Mountain Care Board website.

 Annual Quality Plan

 Every year, OneCare develops a Quality Work Plan which includes quality assurance activities, performance measurement,

 To support quality improvement over time, OneCare performs quality activities on behalf of the OneCare community of providers.